sandeep7239/contact-app-full-stack/README.md

 ## Frontend

 The frontend code for the MyContact project is located in a separate repository.
-You can find it [here](<frontend_repository_url>).
+You can find it [here](<>).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-Feel free to customize the README file as per your project requirements and add any additional information you deem necessary.

 ## Contact App Screenshot
 ![xeno1](https://github.com/sandeep7239/contact-app-full-stack/assets/88778019/a67bcb97-652f-4e62-96ad-36d9a98a9074)